AlexanderMaxRanabel/-mdct/README.md

 Max discord control tool

 # What is -mdct?
--mdct is a private discord custamazion tool like BetterDiscord and GooseMod but its much more minimalistic
+-mdct is a private discord custamazion tool like BetterDiscord and GooseMod but its powered by OpenAsar

 btw - stands for standard